 Under Rev. Donald’s leadership the name of the Church was changed to “Salt Lake Center for Spiritual Living,” and moved from a small space in a strip mall to the location on Fort Union Blvd.
 Rev. Donald stayed until January of 2007, and for part of that time Rev. Marty Bacher was our guest speaker, and advisor to the leadership.

 We hired Rev. Elizabeth O’Day in September of 2007, and again the congregation grew.
 When Rev. Elizabeth left in January of 2010 we had moved yet again, with the Church office at the Brickyard and Sunday services in the barn at Wheeler Farm.

 Rev. Marty Bacher became our Senior Minister in March of 2010 and stayed until the summer of 2016.
 Under his leadership the Salt Lake Center for Spiritual Living grew and found new space in South Salt Lake.

-In 2018 the Center moved to its current address on 21st South in Salt Lake, Rev. Donald Graves joined us as our Part Time consulting Minister for a year during the time when we transitioned to a new leadership structure.
+In 2018 the Center moved to 21st South in Salt Lake, Rev. Donald Graves joined us as our Part Time consulting Minister for a year during the time when we transitioned to a new leadership structure.

-Our new leadership structure separates business from ministry functions.
+Our leadership structure separates business from ministry functions.
 Business functions are handled by the Board of Trustees and Ministry functions are handled by a Ministry Council comprised of all the Ministry Team leaders.
-Our plans to candidate for a Minister have been slowed by the COVID-19 situation, but we're looking forward to progressing toward finding our new Minister.